uri-library-data-services/iassist-preview/content/blog/feedback-data-storage.md

 +++
 I posted the following question to the listserv:

-\"I\'m in the early days of exploring what I and our library can do for our faculty and grad students.
-In my case I\'m particularity interested in the social sciences.\
+"I'm in the early days of exploring what I and our library can do for our faculty and grad students.
+In my case I'm particularity interested in the social sciences.

-\
-It seems there are three main choices:\
+It seems there are three main choices:

-\
-1. ICPSR(or other domain-specific site)\
+1. ICPSR(or other domain-specific site)

-\
-2. Dataverse with my own school\'s branding\
+2. Dataverse with my own school's branding

-\
-3. Local, campus funded storage through an Institutional Repository or something else that can handle larger amounts of data.\
+3. Local, campus funded storage through an Institutional Repository or something else that can handle larger amounts of data.

-\
-\
-Our university is kind of in the vast middle as far as flagship state universities go in budgets and research activity.\
+Our university is kind of in the vast middle as far as flagship state universities go in budgets and research activity.
-\

 What are the pros and cons of these archiving choices?
 What would best suit a non-wealthy institution?
-Which requires more training and expertise?\"
+Which requires more training and expertise?"

 From the very informative feedback I received from my IASSIST colleagues, I concluded that it is best to keep open to all kinds of